Meroje/documentation-en/source/understand/fundamentals_software.rst

 =================

 Although actions are done server side using PHP, Novius OS is mostly written in JavaScript.
-This is explained by the utmost importance given to the UI and the UX (see :doc:`ergonomie`).
+This is explained by the utmost importance given to the UI and the UX (see :doc:`ergonomy`).

 To offer rich interfaces and interactions, Novius OS uses several JS frameworks: